texfaq/texfaq.github.io/FAQ-texorpdf.md

 ---
+title:  Token not allowed in PDFDocEncoded string
 section: The joy of TeX errors
 date: 2014-06-10
 ---

-# Token not allowed in PDFDocEncoded string

 The package [`hyperref`](https://ctan.org/pkg/hyperref) produces this error when it doesn't know how to make something into a ''character'' that will go into one